Why has Russia invaded Ukraine? The conflict explained

 Even after the Russian president’s latest announcement, a Russian envoy to the UN denied that Moscow had any grievance with the Ukrainian people, whom he insisted would not be targeted, merely those in power.

-Western leaders, united in condemnation, will now likely move to toughen sanctions against Mr Putin’s regime, effectively rendering Russia a pariah state on the world stage.
+Western leaders, united in condemnation, have rendered Russia a pariah state on the world stage, its sanctions promising to tank the Russian economy, which may ultimately place renewed pressure on Mr Putin at home, despite his best efforts to silence critical media and nascent protest movements.

-Mr Biden moved to assure the international community that Russia would be held accountable for its actions.
+Mr Biden has meanwhile moved to assure the international community that Russia will be held accountable for its actions.

-“Russia alone is responsible for the death and destruction this attack will bring, and the United States and its Allies and partners will respond in a united and decisive way,” he said in a statement.
+“Russia alone is responsible for the death and destruction this attack will bring, and the United States and its allies and partners will respond in a united and decisive way,” he said in a statement.

-The sanctions so far unveiled by the West, including steps taken to hinder Russian banks and wealthy plutocrats from doing business abroad and the blocking of regulatory approval for the lucrative Nord Stream 2 natural gas pipeline, have been criticised as inadequate and senior Russia officials like Dmitry Medvedev and Sergey Lavrov have shrugged them off with a smirk.

 Register for free to continue reading